budavariam/learn-vim/vim-cheatsheet.md

 * `gg` - go to the first line of the document
 * `G` - go to the last line of the document
 * `5G` - go to line 5
-* `fx` - jump to next occurrence of character x
+* `fx` - jump to next occurrence of character x in this line
-* `tx` - jump to before next occurrence of character x
+* `tx` - jump to before next occurrence of character x in this line
-* `Fx` - jump to previous occurence of character x
+* `Fx` - jump to previous occurence of character x in this line
-* `Tx` - jump to after previous occurence of character x
+* `Tx` - jump to after previous occurence of character x in this line
 * `;` - repeat previous f, t, F or T movement
 * `,` - repeat previous f, t, F or T movement, backwards
 * `}` - jump to next paragraph (or function/block, when editing code)